Planck 2013 results. XXII. Constraints on inflation: Observable window of inflation

 The argument is that one can always end inflation abruptly by imposing a sharp waterfall feature where needed, or prolong inflation by inserting a sufficiently long plateau into the potential by hand, for example, for models with a large tilt.
 A foreseeable objection to this approach is that the extensions of the potential required outside the observable window may render the potential {\it unnatural}.
 This possibility should be kept in mind, although {\it naturalness} is an elusive and uncomfortably subjective concept.
 The analysis in this section does not rely on the slow-roll approximation.
 Instead each $k$ mode is integrated exactly by numerical integration, as described in Sect.~\ref{FluctGeneration}, under the assumption of a canonical kinetic term.

-Two complementary approaches have been taken in the literature to reconstruct the potential.
-In the first approach, which we follow in this paper, we expand the potential $V(\phi )$ directly in powers of $(\phi -\phi _{*}).$ In this case the numerical integration of the slow-roll solution must start sufficiently early so that any initial transient has had a chance to decay, and one is in the attractor solution when the dynamics of the largest observable modes in the Universe today start to have an interesting evolution.
+Two complementary approaches to reconstruct the potential have been explored in the literature.
+The first approach, followed in this paper, expands the potential $V(\phi )$ directly in powers of $(\phi -\phi _{*}).$ In this case the numerical integration of the slow-roll solution must start sufficiently early so that any initial transient has had a chance to decay, and one is in the attractor solution when the dynamics of the largest observable modes in the Universe today start to have an interesting evolution.
 This is the approach followed, e.g., by \cite{Lesgourgues:2007gp} and \cite{Mortonson:2010er} using publicly available codes.\footnote{\tt http://wwwlapp.in2p3.fr/valkenbu/inflationH/, http://zuserver2.star.ucl.ac.uk/\~{ }hiranya/ModeCode/.}

 A second approach expands $H(\phi )$ as a Taylor series in $(\phi -\phi _{*}).$ As discussed in Sect.~\ref{FluctGeneration}, this has the advantage that $H(\phi )$ determines both the potential $V(\phi )$ and the solution $\phi (t),$ so the issue of having to start sufficiently early in order to allow the initial transient to decay is avoided.
 This method was used, for example, in \cite{Kinney:2002qn}, \cite{Kinney:2006qm}, \cite{Peiris:2006ug}, \cite{Easther:2006tv}, \cite{Peiris:2006sj}, and \cite{Peiris:2008be} using analytic and semi-analytic approximations, and in \cite{Lesgourgues:2007aa}, \cite{Powell:2007gu}, \cite{Hamann:2008pb}, and \cite{Norena:2012rs} using a fully numerical approach.}